-I was the software and autonomy lead on Spotlight, and implemented all software and behaviors to dictate the behavior of the Creatures and the Lamp.
+I was the software and motion lead on Spotlight, and implemented all software and kinetic behaviors of the Creatures and the Lamp.
 Spotlight’s software was implemented using ROS for python.
 There were several key components to Spotlight:

 - The Creatures.
 The Creatures of the garden were controlled by stepper motors and arduinos running software developed by Garth Zeglin.
 Creatures were controlled by commanding each actuator sinusoidally with an amplitude, frequency, and damping ratio, allowing them to behave like spring mass systems.